The Waterfall Rock Climbing

 Another stretch of years would roll by before JJ, Wade Forrest, and James Q Martin would set their focus on exploring the numerous undone lines in The Main Amphitheater.
 Fade to Black would be the first route to penetrate the black section of the cliff.
 After this pitch was completed, it was obvious that any solid feature up this wall would be stellar, and so it was to be.
 A few of the modern classics include The Darkest Hour 5.11-, Dark Arts 5.11, False Prophet 5.11+, Death And Taxes 5.11+, Could be Worse 5.12-, Fade to Black 5.12, Pressure Drop 5.12+, and There Will Be Blood 5.12+.

-And the development continued into 2020 with David Bloom, Joel Unema, John Crowley, and others uncovered more excellent pitches hidden in the folds of these giant columns.
-Most of the lines have been done and only a small handful of high end projects remain on the main wall.
+And the development continued into 2020 with David Bloom, Joel Unema, John Crowley, Ben ZH, and others uncovered more excellent pitches hidden in the folds of these giant columns.
+Most of the lines have been done and only a small handful of high end projects remain.
 Some of the insta-classics to fall in the last decade include Inz and Outz 5.12, In A Blunt 5.12, Wolverine 5.13-, Thin Faith 5.13, The Trident 5.13-, and Joel's test pieces Gemini Dragonfire 5.13+, and East Coast Fist Bump 5.14- which now holds the coveted spot of being Arizona's most difficult, all natural gear trad route.
 Not to mention it's one in only a handful of natural gear 5.14 trad routes in the country.
 Amazing hard routes!

 Edit: The original parking spot is no longer usable as it now has guardrails along the road.
 Park at Encinoso Day Use Area and hop the rail to reach the creek.
 Unfortunately it sounds like the guardrails are here to stay.